top of page

 *Our Name*

-Joanna grew up on a rural centennial farm and the back 40 acres of their land was once a small town with a story.
+Joanna grew up on a rural centennial farm, and the back 40 acres of their land was once a small town with a story.
 Her father spoke about the town when it consisted only of a few houses owned by blacksmiths, while his mother would bring plates of food to their neighbors.
 Joanna remembers searching for hidden treasures around the area as a child.
 This once small town was named “Jericho.”

 When Jericho came to mind, another story emerged.
 In the Bible, a good Samaritan traveling to Jericho